Top Reading Resources: 6 Best Books to Learn Chinese All on Your Own

 Online learning is all the rage at the moment, and for good reason.

-For example, the FluentU language learning program helps to structure individual learning by gathering high-quality, bite-sized media clips and attaching professional translations and subtitles to each of them.
+For example, the FluentU language learning program helps to structure individual learning by gathering high-quality, bite-sized media clips like movie clips and news segments, and attaching professional translations and subtitles to each of them.
 It’s an example of how you can improve listening, reading, writing and speaking skills in one location online.

 Despite this, there are still some significant advantages to using books, making them an indispensable part of your Chinese learning journey.